privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ## Types of Auctions

-Bidding & Auction services plan to support single-seller and all types of multi-seller auctions including [Component Auctions][25].
+Bidding and Auction services plan to support single-seller and all types of multi-seller auctions including [Component Auctions][25].

 Details about multi seller auctions will be published in a separate explainer.

-## Unified Contextual & FLEDGE auction Flow with Bidding & Auction Services
+## Unified Contextual and FLEDGE Auction Flow with Bidding and Auction Services

 Seller's code (in the Publisher web page or app) sends one unified request for contextual and FLEDGE auctions to Seller's Ad Service.
-The unified request includes contextual payload and encrypted [remarketing data][9] that can only be decrypted by a Service running in the Trusted Execution Environment.
+The unified request includes contextual payload and encrypted [remarketing data][9] that can only be decrypted by a Service running in the [Trusted Execution Environment][29].
 Seller initiates real time bidding requests to partner Buyers and then conducts contextual auction (existing flow today).
 After contextual auction concludes, Seller's Ad Service calls Bidding and Auction services for FLEDGE auctions.

-_Unified contextual and FLEDGE auction flow can further optimize e2e latency._
+_Unified Contextual and FLEDGE Auction Flow_ can further optimize e2e latency.

 ### Architecture

-Following is the architecture of Bidding and Auction Services incorporating Unified Contextual and FLEDGE auction Flow.
+Following is the architecture of Bidding and Auction Services incorporating *Unified Contextual and FLEDGE Auction Flow*.

 ![Architecture diagram.](images/unified-contextual-remarketing-bidding-auction-services.png)